 At Collier County Domestic Animal Services, our mission is to ensure compliance with local and State animal-related laws; to return strays to their owners and promote the adoption of homeless animals to new families; and to work toward ending the community problem of pet overpopulation.

-DAS is Collier County's only open-admission public animal shelter.
+DAS is Collier County's only open-admission public animal shelter and is the only facility legally allowed to accept stray animals.

-If your animal is lost, it may be picked up as a stray by an Animal Control Officer or dropped off at the shelter by a Good Samaritan.
+Your animal may be picked up as a stray by an Animal Control Officer or dropped off at the shelter by a Good Samaritan.

 The Collier County Animal Control Ordinance requires that all dogs and cats, over four months of age, have a current County license and rabies vaccination, and to be leashed when off their owners’ property.
 For more information about licensing, visit collierpets.docupet.com